Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Introduction

+In parallel, advances in computer vision have driven rapid progress in monocular depth estimation (MDE), which infers depth from a single RGB image \citep{MING202114}.
+Unlike SR, which enhances existing elevation data, MDE reconstructs scene geometry directly from visual cues such as texture, structure, and object semantics \citep{Zhan_2018_CVPR, Hermann_2020}.
+While MDE can produce high-resolution depth maps aligned with image resolution, its predictions are inherently relative, lacking absolute scale and global consistency, which limits its applicability for DEM reconstruction \citep{Florea_2025, hong2025depth2elevation, cambrin2024depth}.

-In response to the pressing need for high-resolution DEMs (HR-DEMs), super-resolution (SR) approaches have been developed and refined to enhance the spatial resolution of existing DEMs using machine learning (ML) or spatial interpolation techniques \cite{s22030745}.
-As a next step, super-resolution convolutional neural networks (SRCNNs), super-resolution generative adversarial networks (ESRGANs), and super-resolution vision transformers (TTSR) were shown to be able to generate HR-DEMs from low-resolution data sources, significantly outperforming previous spatial interpolation methods \citep{10418045}.
-More recent studies have explored the integration of auxiliary modal information from remote sensing imagery for deep learning DEM super-resolution, such as shaded relief \citep{HUANG2024104014}, hydrological knowledge \citep{cao2025integrating} and relative depth \citep{huang2025multimodal}.
+To address the growing demand for high-resolution DEMs (HR-DEMs), super-resolution (SR) approaches have been developed to enhance the spatial resolution of existing DEMs using machine learning (ML) and spatial interpolation techniques \citep{s22030745}.
+Deep learning-based methods, including super-resolution convolutional neural networks (SRCNNs), generative adversarial networks (ESRGANs), and vision transformer-based models such as TTSR, have demonstrated substantial improvements over traditional interpolation methods \citep{10418045}.
+More recent studies have further explored the integration of auxiliary remote sensing modalities, such as shaded relief \citep{HUANG2024104014}, hydrological constraints \citep{cao2025integrating}, and relative depth information \citep{huang2025multimodal, ahmed6105125geofusion}, to improve DEM super-resolution performance.
+However, SR approaches remain constrained by fixed upscaling factors, typically limited to $4\times$--$16\times$, and their output resolution is largely determined by the model architecture and training data rather than being adaptively driven by the input \citep{YAO20241, isprs-annals-X-2-2024-185-2024, Wang31122024}.

-Recent advances in optical sensors and automated analysis algorithms have focused attention on monocular depth estimation (MDE), a computer vision task in which an ML model is used to estimate depth information \citep{MING202114}.
-While SR approaches are optimized for pixel-wise similarity, MDE aims to estimate depth values (i.e., distance relative to the sensor) for each pixel given a single (monocular) RGB image \citep{Zhan_2018_CVPR}.
-MDE models can capture the semantic structure of a scene, such as recognizing that roads typically exhibit flat and continuous elevation profiles or that buildings possess sharp, vertical discontinuities \citep{Hermann_2020}.
-While MDE models excel at semantic HR depth estimation, their predictions for small patches are local and disconnected from the global elevation context \citep{Florea_2025}.

-Inspired by the successful use of prompting in foundation vision-language and large language foundation models, the prompt-based monocular paradigm was recently adapted to depth estimation \citep{lin2025promptingdepth4kresolution}.
-The Prompt Depth Anything model (PromptDA) introduced a concise prompt fusion design that integrates low resolution (LR) LiDAR data at multiple scales into a hybrid architecture that combines transformer-based and convolutional layers, the dense prediction transformer (DPT) \citep{ranftl2021vision}.